data-matt/simple-task-queue/task-queue-simplification.md

 - Example task implementations
 - Setup instructions and best practices

-Feel free to fork the repository and adapt it to your needs!
+Feel free to fork the repository and adapt it to your needs.

-## Join Us!
+## Join Us

 We're hiring senior and staff software engineers!
 We're looking for people who: